greg-raven/Department-21/_posts/2009-01-11-one-good-nap-deserves-another.md

 The next day he was back, greeted me in my yard, walked inside, resumed his spot in the hall, and again slept for about an hour.
 This continued off and on for several weeks.

-Curious, I pinned a note to his collar: “I would like to find out who the owner of this wonderful sweet dog is and ask if you are aware that almost every afternoon your dog comes to my house for a nap.”
+Curious, I pinned a note to his collar: "I would like to find out who the owner of this wonderful sweet dog is and ask if you are aware that almost every afternoon your dog comes to my house for a nap."

-The next day he arrived for his nap with a different note pinned to his collar: “He lives in a home with 6 children, 2 under the age of 3.
-He’s trying to catch up on his sleep.
-Can I come with him tomorrow?”
+The next day he arrived for his nap with a different note pinned to his collar: "He lives in a home with 6 children, 2 under the age of 3.
+He's trying to catch up on his sleep.
+Can I come with him tomorrow?"